ISLE OF MAN

 A searchable database of places in the 1891 census.
 This covers England, Wales and the Isle of Man and returns the County, Registration District, Registration Sub-District, TNA Piece Number and LDS Film Number.

 The IGI for Manx baptisms and marriages is virtually complete and now forms part of the L.D.S.
 (Church of Jesus Christ of Latter-Day Saints) online search facilities.
+The index entries are linked to online images of the parish registers.
 Hugh Wallis has provided a search facility which greatly simplifies searching by batch number.
 See also Finding L.D.S.
 Batch Numbers.

 There are also Parish register copies in the library of the Society of Genealogists.
 To locate them search by subject for 'Isle of Man' in the online catalogue.